bigskysoftware/htmx/www/docs.md

 The top two buttons would then show a confirm dialog, but the bottom cancel button would not.

+Automatic inheritance can be further configured or disabled using [`hx-inherit`](/attributes/hx-inherit).

 ## <a name="boosting"></a>[Boosting](#boosting)

 Htmx supports "boosting" regular HTML anchors and forms with the [hx-boost](/attributes/hx-boost) attribute.
 This